veilchen-web/veilchen/docs/stpl.rst

 .. currentmodule:: veilchen

-Bottle comes with a fast, powerful and easy to learn built-in template engine called *SimpleTemplate* or *stpl* for short.
+Veilchen comes with a fast, powerful and easy to learn built-in template engine called *SimpleTemplate* or *stpl* for short.
 It is the default engine used by the :func:`view` and :func:`template` helpers but can be used as a stand-alone general purpose template engine too.
 This document explains the template syntax and shows examples for common use cases.

 .. rubric:: Basic API Usage: